809 Naval Air Squadron

 809 Squadron (809 NAS), sometimes referred to as 809 Squadron, nicknamed Immortal, is a Fleet Air Arm (FAA) naval air squadron of the United Kingdom's Royal Navy (RN).
 It currently operates the Lockheed Martin F-35B Lightning aircraft from RAF Marham, Norfolk, having recommissioned in 2023.
-The unit is jointly manned by both Royal Navy and Royal Air Force personnel and operates from s.
+The unit is jointly manned by both Royal Navy and Royal Air Force (RAF) personnel and operates from s.